Guides/Domains/Connect a domain/Connect a domain name (alternative method)

 2. Click “Add a domain” and select “Use a domain I own” from the drop-down menu.

-Arrow pointing to Add a domain button and selecting the "Use a domain I own" option.
+An arrow pointing from the arrow next to "Add new domain" to the "Use a domain I own" option.

 1. Type the domain name you own and click the “Next” button.

-2. Click the “Start Setup” button.
+1. Click the “Start setup” button.

 Step 2: Add the DNS records

-4. Return to WordPress.com and click the “Verify Connection” button:
+4. Return to WordPress.com and click the “Verify Connection” button.

 An arrow pointing to the Verify Connection button on the final step.

-If it still says Verifying, try waiting a few hours before taking the next step.
-Once you see the status change to Active, then your domain name is connected.
-If the domain is still not loading the correct site, you may need to clear your browser’s cache to see the changes.
+1. If your domain’s status still says Verifying, try waiting a few hours before taking the next step.
+Once you see the status change to Active, your domain is connected.

 Step 4: Set your primary domain name